cromega/keyguard/README.md

 ## How it works

 The service exposes three endpoints:
-* `/`
+* `/:expiry`
 * `/key`
 * `/pubkey`

 `/` responds with a shell script (check `loader.sh` for an example) that makes a second call to `/keys` with the right request parameters.
 The successful response to the second request is the SSH key.
 Different authentication mechanisms may need a tailored loader script as well.

+Epiry in hours can be specified with a single integer parameter to the route.
+eg: `/3`

 `/pubkey` just responds with the public key without authentication.